Mass function and bias of dark matter halos for non-Gaussian initial conditions: Mass function of dark matter halos

 Since the low-mass tail (\ref{fPS}) does not match numerical simulations, it is sometimes proposed to keep the ratio (\ref{rationM}) given by the Press-Schechter mass function, and to multiply the fit from simulations of the Gaussian mass function by this factor (Grossi et al. 2007, 2009; Lo Verde et al. 2008).
 However, this procedure clearly violates the normalization condition (\ref{norm_n}).
 Therefore, we suggest to use (\ref{rationM}) with the fitting formula obtained from Gaussian simulations, that is, to use Eq.(\ref{massF-fNL}), which automatically satisfies the normalization (\ref{norm_n}).
 However, there is no reason to expect that the low-mass tail can be exactly recovered by any such procedure, even though by construction it gives the right behavior for the Gaussian case, as the low-mass slope might also depend on $\fNL$ in some specific manner.

-We compare in Figs.~\ref{figfM_100_Grossi}, \ref{figfM_200_Grossi}, our results for the halo mass function with numerical simulations from Grossi et al. (2009).
-Note that they use the LSS convention for $\fNL$, so that in terms of the CMB convention used in this article this corresponds to $\fNL \simeq \pm 75$ (Fig.~\ref{figfM_100_Grossi}) and $\fNL \simeq \pm 151$ (Fig.~\ref{figfM_200_Grossi}).
-We show the ratio of the non-Gaussian mass function to the Gaussian one, as given by the multiplicative factor (\ref{mult}) (dot-dashed line), the ratio (\ref{rationM}) computed with the Press-Schechter mass function (\ref{PS3}) (dashed line) or with the fitting function (\ref{fitfsig}) (solid line).
+We compare in Fig.~\ref{figfM_200_Grossi} our results for the halo mass function with numerical simulations from Grossi et al. (2009).
+They use the LSS convention for $\fNL$, so that in terms of the CMB convention used in this article this corresponds to $\fNL \simeq \pm 151$.
+We show the ratio of the non-Gaussian mass function to the Gaussian one, as given by the multiplicative factor (\ref{mult}), the ratio (\ref{rationM}) computed with the Press-Schechter mass function (\ref{PS3}) or with the fitting function (\ref{fitfsig}).
 In agreement with Grossi et al. (2009), we find that the ratio (\ref{rationM}) computed with the Press-Schechter mass function, which also corresponds to the result of Matarrese et al. (2000) (but with $\delta_L\simeq 1.59$ instead of $1.686$ as explained above), agrees reasonably well with simulations.
-Using the fitting function (\ref{fitfsig}), or the simple multiplicative factor (\ref{mult}), yields close results in this regime and also agrees with simulations.
-However, using Eq.(\ref{rationM}) with the fitting function (\ref{fitfsig}) appears to give a somewhat better agreement with simulations, especially at low masses.
-This could be expected from the fact that this procedure ensures that the mass function is properly normalized (by contrast, the simple multiplicative factor (\ref{mult}) is larger than unity and does not reproduce the crossing of both mass functions for $\nu \sim 1$).
+Using the fitting function (\ref{fitfsig}) or the simple multiplicative factor (\ref{mult}) yields close results in this regime and also agrees with simulations.
+However, using Eq.(\ref{rationM}) with the fitting function (\ref{fitfsig}) appears to agree somewhat better with simulations, especially at low masses.
+This could be expected from the fact that this procedure ensures that the mass function is properly normalized (in contrast, the simple multiplicative factor (\ref{mult}) is greater than unity and does not reproduce the crossing of both mass functions for $\nu \sim 1$).

+On the other hand, let us point out that, contrary to some previous works, we do not need to introduce any ad-hoc parameter $q$ (e.g., through a change of the form $\delta_c\rightarrow \delta_c \sqrt{q}$ as in Grossi et al. 2009) to obtain a good match with numerical simulations.
+This decrease in the linear threshold with respect to the standard value $\delta_c \simeq 1.6754$ (for $\Om=0.27$) is actually obtained in our approach by using the exact linear threshold $\delta_L = \cF^{-1}(200) \simeq 1.59$, as explained above.
+Therefore, the advantage of this procedure is that we do not need to run new simulations for other cosmologies to obtain a fit for such a $q$-factor, since the value $\delta_L = \cF^{-1}(200)$ can always be computed from the spherical collapse dynamics.